International driver’s licences

 Whoa – Back on track – or should I say… back on ROAD!

 This is a big one and I believe an area where some people are becoming unstuck.
-I have had several clients who have been confused about how and why their licenses had been suspended.
+I have had several clients who have been confused about how and why their licences had been suspended.
 They were young, on student visa’s and believed that they had 12 demerit points available to them.
 In fact, the amount of demerit points available to you will depend on your age.

 So key thing to remember – if you’re under 22 you are on your P Plates.